 board.
 The bow and string is constructed similar to an archers bow.
 The rod is a round

 stick pointed at one end and rounded at the other.
 The handle is a flat round board.

-Fine tinder compressed into a ball and layed on the ground.
+Fine tinder, compressed into a ball, is layed on the ground.
 The fireboard is placed on top

 of the tinder with the v-shape cut over the tinder.
 The string of the bow is wrapped once